kravse/boilerplate/README.md

 boilerplate
 ===========

-Boilerplate with Gulp Bower Jade Stylus and CoffeeScript
+Boilerplate with Gulp Jade Stylus and CoffeeScript

 This is a quick little boilerplate using [Gulp](http://gulpjs.com/) to streamline [Jade](http://jade-lang.com/), [Stylus](https://learnboost.github.io/stylus/) and [CoffeeScript](http://coffeescript.org/) compilation.
 [Jeet](http://jeet.gs/) is included for responsive grid functionality.